 The EcoPAS system has been in use at the CCWS facility for two full fermentation seasons (2015 - 2016) on an as-needed basis.
 During the two seasons of operation, the EcoPAS system was operated on 108 cumulative days out of the 145 days of wine fermentation activities (74%).
 Historically, the EcoPAS system was not operated during the beginning and end of the fermentation season, when wine fermentation volumes were lower and the use of emission controls was not necessary to comply with the daily emission limits.
-Excluding the days before the system was first operated each season, and the days after the system was last operated each season, the EcoPAS system was operated on 108 of 117 days (92%).
-Additionally, the EcoPAS system was operated for 34 consecutive days in 2015 and 37 consecutive days in 2016 at the CCWS facility.
+Excluding the days before the system was first operated each season, and the days after the system was last operated each season, the EcoPAS system at the System was last operated each season, the EcoPAS system at the CCWS facility.
+The cumulative days in 2015 and 37 consecutive days in 2016 at the CCWS facility.
 The cumulative usage of the EcoPAS system at the CCWS facility meets the District's 80 cumulative days of operation criteria for qualifying the technology as achieved in practice.
 Moreover, the historical system usage demonstrates a clear track-record of frequent operation, with near continuous operation during the bulk of each fermentation season.